picmac/treazrisland/README.md

    docker compose -f infra/docker-compose.yml up --build
    ```

-   This command builds the Dockerfiles, injects the package-specific `.env.docker` files, and launches all services together.
+   This command builds the Dockerfiles, reads the shared `.env`, and launches all services together.

 ## Quality gates